 Additionally, costs may be higher if you need sedation or require special care due to any underlying medical conditions.
 In some cases, insurance may cover the cost of the extraction or at least partially subsidize it.

 It’s best to contact your insurance provider before the procedure for more information on its policies concerning tooth extractions.
 Finally, as with all medical procedures, prices will vary depending on where you live and your chosen provider.
-It’s a good idea to shop around and compare prices before deciding.
+It’s a good idea to review available payment options and compare providers before deciding.

 Overall, tooth extraction can be a costly procedure.
 However, maintaining oral health and preventing further damage or infection may also be necessary.
 It’s important to weigh the cost of extraction against the potential benefits before deciding.